mhuntin1/coin-wheel-game/documents/UserStories_181016.md

     * JaCoCo
     * Proguard

         * As a dev I want to go through the various analysis and minimize the errors specified in the code.
+        * As a dev I want to update the README to incorporate the new build environment.

 3. As a dev I want to work with clean code
     * As a dev I want to redesign the code to increase readability where it is needed.